orlaqp/RestfulCappuccino/README.md

 	@end

+There are two ways to subscribe to a notification.

+1- Using the addObserver static method.

+	[Student addObserver:self];

+2- Or subscribing to the notification directly:

+	[[CPNotificationCenter defaultCenter] addObserver:anObserver selector:@selector(resourceWillLoad:) name:CappuccinoRestfulResourceWillLoad object:self]

-Once you are subscribe to the notification, you could retrieve this information like this:
+Once you are subscribe to the notification, you could retrieve the RestfulCappuccinoNotification instance like this:

 	[[aNotification object] restfulNotification] // This call will return the RestfulCappuccinoNotification object for that notification

-## How to Load Data ##
+## How to Retrieve Data ##

 Retrieve all records (the http request would look like this server_address/students/ )